 Digby is underappreciated: people tend to race to or from the ferry connecting it with Saint John, New Brunswick.
-Yet there is quite a bit to the town, including a rich history that dates to the 1783 arrival of Loyalists from New England.
+Yet there is quite a bit to the town, including a rich history that dates to the 1783 arrival of Loyalists, and an appealing waterfront.
 Then, of course, there are the legendary Digby scallops.
-The world's largest inshore scallop fleet calls the harbor here home, and the plump, sweet "fruits of the sea" they unload are deemed to be delicacies everywhere.
-There are other fish in the sea, though, and while walking along the waterfront, you can buy ultra-fresh halibut, cod, and lobster—some merchants will even cook them up for you on the spot.
+The world’s largest in-shore scallop fleet docks in the harbor, and the plump, sweet "fruits of the sea" unloaded here are deemed to be delicacies everywhere.
+Come, if you can, for the Digby Scallop Days festival in early August.
+There are other fish in the sea, though, and while walking along the waterfront, you can buy ultra-fresh halibut, cod, and lobster—some merchants will even cook your purchase for you right on the spot.
 You can also sample Digby chicks (aka salty smoked herring) in local pubs or buy them from fish markets.

 Digby at a Glance

 Elsewhere in South Shore and Annapolis Valley